Using the touchscreen

-A protective plastic sheet is attached to the screen of your phone when you buy it.
+A protective plastic sheet is already attached to the screen of your device when you buy it.
 You should peel off this sheet before using the touchscreen.
 Otherwise, the touchscreen might not function properly.

-When your phone is on and left idle for a set period of time, the screen darkens to save battery power, and locks automatically.
+When your device is on and left idle for a set period of time, the screen darkens to save battery power, and locks automatically.
 This lock prevents unwanted actions on the touchscreen when you are not using it.
-You can also set personal locks to protect your subscription and make sure only you can access your phone content.
+You can also set personal locks to protect your subscription and make sure only you can access content on your device.

 To open or highlight an item